 Modeling is clearly a time-sensitive job.
 I myself have thought of it as a summer job that has lasted 23 years.
 I am not sure if it was because of pragmatism or just a healthy dose of realism, but I was fairly prepared for each of the 23 summers to be the last one.

-By nature, in my everyday life I tend to want to keeps things as practical as possible.
-I have found freelancers in general to be very pragmatic as work life is already unpredictable and at times challenging, so I think it helps to try to keep that at a minimum in one’s home life.
+By nature, in my everyday life, I tend to want to keeps things as practical as possible.
+I have found freelancers in general to be very pragmatic as work and life are already unpredictable and at times challenging, so I think it helps to try to keep that at a minimum in one’s home life.

 As a model you’re the object of someone else’s vision.
 Do you feel more or less vulnerable and exposed in front of or behind the lens?

 I don’t feel vulnerable or exposed by any means.
 If anything, I think it is great fun being someone’s canvas for their vision.
 What makes this job so great is that it is never the same.
 Mind you, I also had the great luck of working with people that did a lot of high-end editorial work and not German mainstream catalog work, which I remember was a little less exciting with the exception of the salary.
 So either way I was eternally thankful for having been able to do both at times, and always with wonderful people.